-Section 4.
+Section 2.
 Voting.
 A majority vote is required in all cases except as otherwise provided.

-Section 5.
+Section 3.
 Voting between meetings.
-Voting between meetings of the directors shall be conducted by the President by mailing ballots to all directors and notifying them of the purpose of the vote.
+Voting between meetings of the directors shall be conducted by the President by electronically mailing ballots to all directors and notifying them of the purpose of the vote.
 The call for the vote shall specify a reasonable deadline for the return of the ballots.

-Section 6.
+Section 4.
 An individual cannot hold more than one position on the Board of Directors at the same time.

 BYLAWS 4.
-MEETINGS
+ANNUAL MEETING

-The time and place for meetings will be determined three years in advance.
+The time and place for the annual meeting will be determined three years in advance.
 It shall be the duty of the Future Site Selection Committee to propose to the Board of Directors the meeting site city, dates, local arrangements chairperson, and the headquarters hotel for the meeting three years hence.